akridata-ai/akride-examples/README.md

 2. **Analysis of an Object Classification Model** - [View Notebook](notebooks/akride_analyze_dataset.ipynb)

-   This notebook shows how to ingest image data along with ground truth and prediction information of a ML model into DataExplorer, which can then be used to analyze the model accuracy in addition to data exploration.
+   This notebook shows how to ingest image data along with ground truth and prediction information of a ML model into Data Explorer, which can then be used to analyze the model accuracy in addition to data exploration.

    _Note: Make sure to follow the "Getting Started" steps to set up your environment and obtain the necessary SDK configuration before running this notebook._